ndfined-crp/ayugram-desktop/README.md

 #### Manual using cache

-First way to use the binary cache is use the cachix command:
+First way to use the binary cache is use the cachix CLI:

 ```shell
 $ cachix use kaeeraa